forthl/bachelor_thesis/README.md

-This is the code base for the concept presented in the bachelor thesis written by Leon Forth.
+This is the code base for the SEDE-FILM-method presented in the bachelor thesis written by Leon Forth.
+Many ideas and some code snippets originate from the code in https://github.com/valerfisch/geo-scene.

-After downloading the datasets and .. (so running all the files in the preconfigs folder) you should be able to run the code (main.py).
+After downloading the datasets (so running all the files in the preconfigs folder) and run the file get_semantic_masks once to get the STEGO masks you should be able to run the method (main.py).

-To change the settings (like the batch-size, the clustering method or the matching) please look into the configs.
+To change the settings (the clustering method and the parameters or if filtering classes oder the FILME-method should be applied) please look into the file configs/eval_config.

 The datasets can be found in the datasets folder, all the helper-files in the utils folder.